publicJorn/code-consistency/packages/prettier-config/README.md

 "prettier": "@publicjorn/prettier-config",
 ```

-Add a script to run prettier in :
+Add a script to run prettier from command line:

 ```json
 "scripts": {